Niña Corpuz

-Niña Marie Fernando Corpuz-Rodriguez ([ˈnɪɲa ˈkɔɾpus ɾɔˈdɾigɛs]; born February 25, 1977) is a broadcast journalist of ABS-CBN News and Current Affairs.
-She is a reporter for newscasts TV Patrol and Bandila, The ABS-CBN News Channel (ANC), Studio 23 and www.abs-cbnnews.com.
-Niña anchors a news program, Balitang Europe, which airs on The Filipino Channel (TFC) and ANC.
-She also hosts a daily Afternoon program, Good Vibes on the network's flagship AM station, DZMM.
-She also used to co-host with Ogie Diaz on Magandang Umaga, Bayan.
+Niña Marie Fernando Corpuz-Rodriguez ([ˈnɪɲa ˈkɔɾpus ɾɔˈdɾigɛs]; born February 25, 1977) is a Filipino broadcast journalist and entrepreneur.
+She served as a reporter for ABS-CBN's flagship newscasts, TV Patrol and Bandila, as well as the ABS-CBN News Channel (ANC).
+Corpuz also anchored Balitang Europe, which aired on TFC and ANC.
+In addition to her television work, she hosted a daily afternoon radio program, Good Vibes, on ABS-CBN's flagship AM station, DZMM, and co-presented the morning show Magandang Umaga, Bayan with Ogie Diaz.

+She later worked as a radio anchor on RP1, co-hosting Erwin Tulfo On-Air with Niña Corpuz alongside Erwin Tulfo.
+Corpuz also became a prominent anchor on PTV, where she hosted Bagong Pilipinas Ngayon, Sentro Balita, and currently, Health@Home.